KarthikeyanJ118/AI_Lab_2023-24/Ex.No2_DFS.md

-# Ex.No: 2  Implementation of Depth First Search
+# Ex.No: 3  Implementation of Minimax Search
-### DATE:
+### DATE:  24/02/24
-### REGISTER NUMBER :
+### REGISTER NUMBER : 212221060118
 ### AIM:
-To write a python program to implement Depth first Search.
+Write a mini-max search algorithm to find the optimal value of MAX Player from the given graph.
 ### Algorithm:
 1. Start the program
-2. Create the graph by using adjacency list representation
-3. Define a function dfs and take the set “visited” is empty
-4. Search start with initial node.
-Check the node is not visited then print the node.
-5. For each neighbor node, recursively invoke the dfs search.
+2. import the math package
+3. Specify the score value of leaf nodes and find the depth of binary tree from leaf nodes.
+4. Define the minimax function
+5. If maximum depth is reached then get the score value of leaf node.
+6. Max player find the maximum value by calling the minmax function recursively.
+7. Min player find the minimum value by calling the minmax function recursively.
-6. Call the dfs function by passing arguments visited, graph and starting node.
+8. Call the minimax function  and print the optimum value of Max player.
-7. Stop the program.
+9. Stop the program.

 ### Program:

+import math def minimax (curDepth, nodeIndex, maxTurn, scores,targetDepth): # base case : targetDepth reached if (curDepth == targetDepth): return scores[nodeIndex] if (maxTurn): return max(minimax(curDepth + 1, nodeIndex * 2,False, scores, targetDepth), minimax(curDepth + 1, nodeIndex * 2 + 1, False, scores, targetDepth))